Sonickmumba/Portfolio/README.md

 # My Professional Portfolio

-> This is my portfolio that i design and built to showcase my work.
+> This is my portfolio that i have designed and built to showcase my work.
 > Worked with github flow throughout the project.

  ## Built With